metasloth/metasloth.github.io/_posts/2017-03-29-mastering-gifs.md

 echo " Finished."
 ```

-Typically this process takes around a minute, but if you’re attempting a particularly long gif you may be waiting longer.
+Typically this process takes around a minute, but if you’re attempting a particularly long gif you may be waiting a bit longer.

-You can see the performance it has with high color variance and heavy animation in this example
+You can see the performance it has with high color variance and heavy animation in this example:
 <div class="vidcenter">
 <video autoplay="" loop="" style="max-width: 100%; min-height: 360px;"><source type="video/mp4" src="//i.imgur.com/6JRoICb.mp4"></video>
 </div>